Skip to main content

 }

 Shared approvals.exec forwarding is separate.
 Use it only when exec approval prompts must also route to other chats or explicit out-of-band targets.
-Shared approvals.plugin forwarding is also separate; Slack-native buttons can still resolve plugin approvals when those requests already land in Slack.
+Shared approvals.plugin forwarding is also separate; Slack native delivery suppresses that fallback only when Slack can handle the plugin approval request natively.
 Same-chat /approve also works in Slack channels and DMs that already support commands.
 See Exec approvals for the full approval forwarding model.

 Events and operational behavior

-• Message edits/deletes/thread broadcasts are mapped into system events.
+• Message edits/deletes are mapped into system events.

 • Reaction add/remove events are mapped into system events.